openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

     * Range: 0-100 MB, default: 512 KB

 ## Limitations
-* As there is no push button item type in OpenHAB, Loxone's push button is an OpenHAB's switch, which always generates a short pulse on changing its state to on.
+* As there is no push button item type in openHAB, Loxone's push button is an openHAB's switch, which always generates a short pulse on changing its state to on.
 If you use simple UI mode and framework generates items for you, switches for push buttons will still be toggle switches.
-To change it to push button style, you have to create item manually with autoupdate=false parameter.
+To change it to the push button style, you have to create item manually with `autoupdate=false` parameter.
+An example of such item definition is given in the _Items_ section above.